-9 Ways To Boost Your Metabolism When You're Sleeping
+How To Stabilize Your Metabolism When Sleeping

 Most people would love to have a fast metabolism, but in addition to getting your body revved up while you're awake, it would be great to also have it burning when you're asleep.
 There are a number of ways to keep your metabolism higher when you're sleeping, and it just requires a little extra prep before you head to the bathroom to brush your teeth for the night.
 Although you won't be able to drastically alter your metabolic rate, a few habits can help kick up your metabolism while you're dreaming away.

 "When people talk about metabolism, they are basically talking about our body converting food into energy and how many calories your body burns during this process," says says Dr. Candice Seti over email.
 "Just about everything can impact our metabolism, from diet, exercise, and lifestyle, to genetics, gender, and body composition."

 What you do during the day can also affect how much you burn at night, so making certain choices before bedtime can have an impact on your metabolism later on.
 If you want to burn more while you slumber, consider these nine ways to get your metabolism higher when you're sleeping — plus they'll help during the day too!

 "Our metabolisms can definitely get a boost throughout the night in some of the same ways that we can boost it during the day, but the single most effective thing we can do is get plenty of good sleep," says Seti.
 "Sleep deprivation or irregular sleep patterns have been linked to increased snacking, increased cravings, lower metabolism, lower willpower for junk food, increased stress levels, lower insulin sensitivity, and less fat burning."